 Guns for Upland Hunting

 Woodcock covers are no place for your cabinet queen shotgun.
 Guns can take a good beating navigating through dense forest and briars.
 Gunning in heavy cover calls for open chokes.
-Cylinder bore, skeet or improved cylinder out of quick handling 20 gauges.
-Light game loads in 7.5’s or 8’s are what I prefer.
+Cylinder bore, skeet or improved cylinder out of quick handling 20 gauges are prefered.
+Light game loads in 7.5’s or 8’s are perfect.
 I really have enjoyed shooting the RST Shot shells on guided hunts, and they do a great job on small birds like Woodcock and Quail.
 If you have a fixed choke gun with tight choke constrictions you may want to look at RST spreader loads.
 Spreaders typically help open up one choke constriction.

 Chad Quattlebaum